MasterFacilityList/mfl_admin_docs/docs/02_schrio.rst

 Creating Community Health Units
 ------------------------------------
 Creating Community Health Units is a two step process.
-From the COmmunity
-Health Units list screen the SCHRIO clicks on ``Add Unit`` button.
+From the Community Health Units list screen the SCHRIO clicks on ``Add Unit`` button.

 Basic Details
 -------------------------
 This is the first section where the primary details of the community health unit are captured.
-This includes: name, linked health facility, households monitored and the contacts
+The details include: name, linked health facility, households monitored and the contacts

 .. figure:: /_images/schrio/8_b_add_community_unit_basic_details.png